tathyasda-collab/tathyas-bonus-ai-powered-parenting-app/README.md

 ## Deploying to Netlify

-This project is configured to build with Vite and can be deployed to Netlify.
-The app requires three environment variables to be set in the Netlify site settings:
+This project is configured to build with Vite and can be deployed to Netlify, Vercel, Cloudflare Pages, or GitHub Pages (with Actions).
+The app requires three environment variables to be set at build time.
+Because we use Vite, these must be prefixed with VITE_:

-- `API_KEY` — Google / Gemini API key used by the app.
+- `VITE_API_KEY` — Google / Gemini API key used by the app.
-- `SUPABASE_URL` — Your Supabase project URL (example: https://xyz.supabase.co).
+- `VITE_SUPABASE_URL` — Your Supabase project URL (example: https://xyz.supabase.co).
-- `SUPABASE_ANON_KEY` — Supabase anon (public) API key.
+- `VITE_SUPABASE_ANON_KEY` — Supabase anon (public) API key.

-You can set these in the Netlify UI for your site:
+You can set these in your hosting provider's UI for environment variables.
+Example (Vercel): Project → Settings → Environment Variables → Add the keys above for Production.

 1. Go to your Site settings > Build & deploy > Environment > Environment variables.
 2. Add `API_KEY`, `SUPABASE_URL`, and `SUPABASE_ANON_KEY` with their values.